 Over the past few years, many of our forward-thinking clients have come to us asking for workshops, key-note speeches and special classes to mark IWD.
-If you’re looking for some inspiration and suggestions to mark the day at your workplace, we’ve shared some of our favourite IWD-inspired offerings below.
+If you’re looking for some inspiration and suggestions to mark the day at your workplace, we’ve shared some of our favourite International Women’s Day-inspired offerings below.

 Women’s Mental Health: A Psychologist’s Perspective

-In this 60-minute session, led by a female clinical psychologist and working mother, we aim to explore some of the challenges facing women in the workplace with a focus on self-doubt and self-care.
+In this 60-minute session, led by a female clinical psychologist, we aim to explore some of the challenges facing women in the workplace with a focus on self-doubt and self-care.
 This workshop will:

 - Help you develop strategies to increase self-confidence and manage self-doubt.